Buddhism and Hinduism: Buddhists

 Ancient Buddhists philosophers like Dharmakirti have historically been staunch critics of Hindu belief and practice.
 Perhaps the most vehement modern Buddhist critic of Hinduism was the Indian jurist Bhimrao Ramji Ambedkar.
 Ambedkar blamed the Hindu caste ideology found in Hindu śāstras like the Manusmṛti for the marginalized state of the Indian Dalits.
-Because of his he renounced Hinduism, converted to Buddhism and convinced many Dalits to follow suit, launching the Dalit Buddhist movement.
+Because of this he renounced Hinduism, converted to Buddhism and convinced many Dalits to follow suit, launching the Dalit Buddhist movement.

 However, other Buddhists have emphasized the similarities and harmony between Buddhism and Hinduism.
 The 14th Dalai Lama, in his address to the 1st World Hindu Congress (2014), said that Buddhism and Hinduism are like spiritual brothers which share teachings on compassion, self-discipline, ethics (sila), concentration (samatha) and wisdom (prajña) and who mainly differ in their views of atman and anatman.
-The Dalai Lama also spoke on how the Buddhist and Hindu tantras are quite similar.

-The Dalai Lama has promoted harmony and dialogue between Hinduism and Buddhism and he has participated in Hindu rituals and prayers.
 The Dalai Lama has also spoken about how Buddhists and Hindus, though they differ in their belief in a creator God, have also learned much from each other through intellectual contact and debate and that this way of dialogue between different religions is part of the greatness of India.